oracle-livelabs/oci/oci-apm-springboot/04b-create-block-volume/create-block-volume.md

                 persistentVolumeClaim:
                   claimName: apmlab-fsspv

-  b)	Insert below under “- containerPort: 8080” (line 75).
+  * Insert below under “- containerPort: 8080” (line 75).
 NOTE the contents are different from the above (a).